Moydodir/INT15/README.md

 For each block, it calls the param_finder function to extract relevant network interface parameters (Id, Name, Description, MacAddress, and Status).
 Creates instances of the SettingModel class for each interface.
 Finally, it calls the write_to_xml_file function to generate an XML file containing all the interface settings.

+### file_reader.py
+This script is designed to analyze a configuration file, extract relevant data, and split it into blocks for further processing.

+read_file(filename) function reads a configuration file, identifies useful data, extracts it, and splits the text into blocks based on a defined pattern.
+Returns a list of text blocks containing the extracted data or an empty list if no useful data is found or an error occurs.

 ### model.py
 Contains the SettingModel class, which represents the configuration of a network device interface.
 The model includes the following attributes: